Pranav-rkpp/XPath_Code/README.md

 4. Now enjoy by typing XPaths

-# Note: Small advice better make your hand dirty by gothroughing selenium repo.
+# Note: Small advice better make your hand dirty by  going through selenium repo.
 That will be helpful to understand this way more better.